SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 ### [ModuleName]_Model.lua without kind of "classes"

 As mentioned before, there are different kinds of modules.
-If it is about modules without kind of "classes", this script should at least consist of the following parts:
+If it is about modules without the need of "classes" for object-oriented programming, this script should at least consist of the following parts:

 1. Creating a table to hold all module relevant parameters + functions to return this at the end of this script.
 With this you can “require” this module from another script.
 E.g.: